-Thousands of people across the area and Tuscaloosa are struggling in today’s weak economy.
+Thousands of people across the Tuscaloosa area struggle from time to time.
 The good news is that are several different charities, organizations, and other agencies that they can turn to for aid.
-Some of these places include the Community Service Programs of West Alabama, Inc. and also Tuscaloosa's Temporary Emergency Services.
-Find information on the programs and services they offer below.
+Find information on the immediate programs and social services they offer below.

+Assistance from Tuscaloosa's Temporary Emergency Services is an option.
 Many struggling people are referred to this agency.
-For those who are referred to TES by a county social worker, the agency tries to provide them help any way they can, including assistance for paying a utility bill, food aid, and even free clothing.
-Last year, the agency had new space heaters to give, and they will distribute them as they have unit.
-And the demand across the area for help is tremendous.
+For those who are referred to TES by a county social worker, the agency tries to provide them help any way they can, including assistance for paying a utility bill, free food pr groceries for the day, and even free clothing.
+In some years the agency has new space heaters or AC units to give, and they will distribute them as they have unit.

 Another place to turn to is the Community Service Programs of West Alabama, Inc. Some of the programs they offer are below.
 Contact them at (205) 752-5429 to learn more.
 They also have an office at 601 17th Street, Tuscaloosa, Alabama 35401.